 We recently experienced that kind of shift in James*, a fourth grader and one of our Quito Dream Center after-school program kids.
 For years, we suspected James had a learning disability.
 He struggled to do his homework and needed one of our teachers constantly checking on him and keeping him on task

 James has experienced few advantages in life.
-As a child of a family in the Quito Dump Recycling community, the odds are stacked against him.
+At times, it feels like the odds are stacked against him.

 But James does have one advantage.
 He is enrolled in the Quito Dream Center where he receives tutoring, nutrition and a torrent of loving encouragement from ER staff.